 - May not lather well

 This high-quality BHA salicylic acid cleanser clears out excess sebum and dead skin to purge skin of acne-causing bacteria.
 If you’ve been dealing with annoying body acne lately, make sure to give this salicylic acid body wash a try.
 There’s also eucalyptus that is rich in tannin and provides pore care while also controlling oil production.
 Truecica (filled with mugwort, centella asiatica, and tea tree), and chameleon plant extracts help tone down inflammation and irritation while strengthening the skin barrier.
+Watch this video for a thorough understanding of the product.

 - Contains AHA, BHA, PHA for deep cleansing